 Orion owns and operates the electricity distribution network that provides power to Christchurch City.
 The Orion network extends over 8,000 square kilometres across central Canterbury from the Waimakariri River in the north to the Rakaia River in the south.

-Your lines company are the ones to call if there is a fault or outage at your property.
+Your lines company are the people to call if there is a fault or outage at your property.
 You can view an outage map and report outages on Orion’s website, as well as find helpful information on coping with an outage.
 The faults number for Orion is 0800 363 9898.

 Do I get a dividend from my lines company in Christchurch?